m00-git/OSINT_Collection/README.md

+This project was forked for personal data preservation.
 ### Ph055a's OSINT Collection

 This was once listed as an **Awesome List** but has since changed it due to copycats.